zazwaz12/Sales-Insights/README.md

 ## Objectives

-This project is dedicated to develping a ELT solution which utilises current data stack and is deployed on the cloud.
+This project is dedicated to developing an ELT solution which utilises current data stack and is deployed on the cloud.
 The goal of this solution is provide data/business analysts with data they need to answer questions related to employees and sales performance.

 ## Consumers of your data